codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/codacy-testing.md

 max-width="80%"
 %}

-You can access further information on the coverage report by opening the file tap an accessing a specific file from your repository.
+You can access further information on the coverage report by opening the file tab and accessing a specific file from your repository.

 {% include image.html
 lightbox="true"